Preceptors must first be registered to access APEx.

 In-person students are required to register for the in-person internship.
 Students in the online program are the only ones that should register for the online internship(marked with a Q).
 If a student is in the in-person program but takes all courses online, they will still register for the in-person internship.
 Additionally, if a student is in the in-person program but completes an internship out of state/country, they will need to still register for the in-person internship.

-Note: Credit cannot be applied retroactively to work you have done prior to registering for the internship.
+Students must register for the internship prior to earning hours that count towards the internship; credit cannot be retroactively applied to work they have done prior to registering for the internship.

-REQUIRED DOCUMENTS (submitted prior to the completion of the internship)
+Required Documents (complete prior to the end of the internship)

 - Internship Advisor Midpoint Meeting Confirmation

-- A minimum of two (2) Final Products developed by the student during the internship which demonstrates competency attainment of 5 MPH Competencies
+- A minimum of two (2) Final Products developed by the student during the internship which demonstrates competency attainment of five (5) MPH Foundational Competencies

 - Submission and verification of Hour Log